Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

 \subsection{Allotaxonographs for Barro Colorado Island}

-We include one final allotaxonograph from an entirely different field of research, ecology.
-In Fig.~\ref{fig:probturbdiv.allotaxonometer9000-1985-2015-barro-colorado002} we show a probability-turbulence divergence allotaxonograph for tree species abundance in Barro Colorado Island for censuses completed in 1985 and 2015.
-This example also shows how allotaxonographs can be used to inspect how well divergence measures perform for data sets that are much smaller than our examples from literature and Twitter.
-The species that dominates the overall divergence score is one that has diminished in abundance, \textit{Piper cordulatum}~\cite{trelease1927a,standley1927a,thies2004a,andrade2013a}.
-In Ref.~\cite{dodds2020a}, we compared these distributions with rank-turbulence divergence, and the overall orderings of dominant species are broadly consistent.
+\begin{textblock} \item We include one final allotaxonograph from an entirely different field of research, ecology. \item In Fig.~\ref{fig:probturbdiv.allotaxonometer9000-1985-2015-barro-colorado002} we show a probability-turbulence divergence allotaxonograph for tree species abundance on Barro Colorado Island for censuses completed in 1985 and 2015. \item This example also shows how allotaxonographs can be used to inspect how well divergence measures perform for datasets that are much smaller than our examples from literature and Twitter. \item The species that dominates the overall divergence score is one that has diminished in abundance, \item \textit{Piper cordulatum}~\cite{trelease1927a,standley1927a,thies2004a,andrade2013a}. \item In Ref.~\cite{dodds2023a}, we compared these distributions with rank-turbulence divergence, \item and the overall orderings of dominant species are broadly consistent. \end{textblock}